andloh/blog.loholt.io/content/posts/sops/index.md

 - OpenPGP
 - Age

-It also supports encryption with various cloud providers vault's and KMS's.
+It also supports encryption with various cloud providers vaults and KMSs.

-We will choose `age` for this scenario, because its simple, yet secure and modern.
+We will choose `age` for this scenario, because it's simple, yet secure and modern.

 ## Generating the private key